 - Differentiate between adult-learning styles and preferences and how they affect learning.

 - Identify audience needs and concerns when planning, administering, conducting, teaching, and evaluating the courses.

 - Participate in the setup, conduct, and evaluation of an emergency department exercise.

-- Demonstrate an understanding of course content and associated materials by adapting materials to audience and special concerns or needs.
+- Demonstrate an understanding of course content and associated materials by adapting materials to audience’s special concerns or needs.

 Continuing Education Credits

-- Police Officer Standards and Training (POST; approved per state): 32
+Police Officer Standards and Training (POST), if approved by the student’s state: 32